Aakash2345/Customer_Churn_Prediction/README.md

 # 🧩 Customer Churn Prediction using Machine Learning

 This project predicts customer churn — whether a customer is likely to discontinue a service — based on behavioral, demographic, and billing data.
-The aim is to help businesses identify at-risk customers early and implement proactive retention strategies.
+The aim is to help businesses identify at-risk customers early

 ---